sabason/HexRaysPyTools/readme.md

 # About fork!

 It's my fork of plugin with tuning for my convenience of work.
 Changes:
 - Main change.
 I added "Feature Config", which allows you to enable and disable certain elements of the pop-out menus and some another functionalities.
 I don't use central feature "Reconstruct type", but various auxiliary recasts functions is amazing.
+Config can be obtain in plugin form through Edit->Plugins->HexRaysPyTools "Configure features" button
 - I added my own version of creating of type and virtual tables.
 In my variant, a simple structure of a certain size with fields of a given width is created.
 Further, the fields are detailed during analysis.
 - Added new feature to pop-out menu "TakeTypeAsName" that works for variables and structure fields.
 - And rewrote parsing for type recasts.
 I think my variant more stable and correct.